dukelink/Baseramp/README.md

 * A simple outlining system to organize records

-* The pre-configured library of common applications
+* A pre-configured library of common applications

-* Graph Theory structures that ammend and interrelate records
+* Graph Theory structures to amend and interrelate records

 * Automated navigation controls, input forms, and reports **without coding**